This article about driving in Spain was written by iAbogado Servicios. See end of article for more information.

-If you are intending to bring your own car to drive through Spain you are perfectly able to without bothering to stop at customs.
+If you intend to bring your own car to drive through Spain you are perfectly able to without bothering to stop at customs.
 You must have with you, your passport, current driving licence, valid insurance and vehicle registration document.

 According to Traffic Regulations, it is mandatory that you keep the following equipment in your vehicle:

 * Set of bulbs and tools necessary to replace them.

 * Two red warning triangles officially approved by the Internal Ministry (Ministerio de Interior).

 * Spare tyre and tools necessary to replace it.

 You may be fined if you do not carry these.

 Be noticed that children aged under 12 must travel in the back seats of cars unless the front seat is fitted with an approved child seat.

 Minimum age for driving in Spain is 18.